The costs of accounts receivable

 Before we look at the steps of how to collect unpaid invoices, it’s important to understand what are the true costs of late payments, which are significant.
 Companies will often take out business loans or use invoice factoring to improve cash flow.
 There is the administrative cost connected with managing accounts receivable.
 In addition, there’s an opportunity cost of not having the money you are owed that you could be using to grow your business.

-One study in the Harvard Business Review found that the total cost of carrying accounts receivable is 1.82 per cent at 30 days, 10.29 per cent at 60 days, 9.74 per cent at 90 days and 30.71 per cent at 120 days.
+One study in the Healthcare Financial Management Magazine found that the total cost of carrying accounts receivable is 1.82 per cent of the invoice amount at 30 days, 10.29 per cent at 60 days, 9.74 per cent at 90 days and 30.71 per cent at 120 days.
 These numbers show why it’s crucial to understand how to collect unpaid invoices.
 Learn more in What Are the True Carrying Costs of Accounts Receivable?

 Stay in touch to collect your unpaid invoices